particle-iot/docs/src/content/getting-started/logic-ledger/logic-cloud-alerts.md

 You can also use events published from a device and handled by logic to write the Ledger from Logic.
 You might want to do this:

-- To consolidate code in one location
+- To consolidate code in one location on the cloud side.
-- Support for older versions of Device OS (such as 4.x LTS)
+- Support for older versions of Device OS (such as 4.x LTS).
-- Support for even older versions of Device OS on Gen 2 (such as 2.x LTS)
+- Support for even older versions of Device OS on Gen 2 (such as 2.x LTS).

 In order to use Ledger from Logic you will need to create a separate Cloud Only Ledger.
 You can't set values in a Device to Cloud Ledger from Logic (or the cloud API).